venkateshwaran-s/tiny/docs/info.md

 ## How it works

 Explain how your project works
-Just adding new stuff here
+Just adding new stuff here \n
+i dont know

 ## How to test